josgiort/RPIPredictionComparison/README.md

 **PAE** (Predicted Aligned Error) is a metric of relative positional confidence between pairs of molecules (protein residues, RNA nucleotides, etc.) from the predicted structure.
 Specifically, PAE(A,B) tells how much misplaced (expected positional error in Ångströms) a molecule B is with respect to the frame of reference of molecule A (and vice versa).
 The errors can differ slightly between the two directions as a result of possible disordered regions.

-The PAE is provided in a square matrix with dimension (number of residues + number of nucleotides) × (number of residues + number of nucleotides) in an AlphaFold3 output JSON file.

 #### pLDDT

 **pLDDT** (predicted Local Distance Difference Test) is a per-atom metric of local confidence.
 It is scaled from 0 to 100, with higher scores indicating higher confidence.
 It measures the expected local accuracy for the atoms of a given molecule.
-The pLDDT is provided as a one-dimensional array in an AlphaFold3 output JSON file.

 ### Distance Matrix